macimax/WIKI_STEPMANIA/Courses.md

 A background for your course.
 Currently only available in SM5 and sm-ssc.
 Ex. `#BACKGROUND:My Background.png;`

 ## #STYLE
 Denote which styles may be played on this course.
-This is useful for cloning courses for doubles and single styles.
+This is useful for cloning courses or creating CLASS courses for single and double styles.
-Ex. `#STYLE:SINGLE,VERSUS;`
+Ex. `#STYLE:SINGLE,VERSUS;` or `#STYLE:DOUBLE;`

 ## #METER
 A custom-set meter for that course difficulty.
 You may set the difficulty